C.J. Uzomah Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- Uzomah is averaging 18.9 receiving yards per game in seven career matchups against the Ravens, 3.6 fewer than his receiving yards prop bet over/under for Sunday's game (22.5).
+- Uzomah has averaged 18.9 receiving yards per game in his seven career matchups against the Ravens, 3.6 fewer than his over/under for Sunday's game.

 - Uzomah has caught a touchdown pass against the Ravens once, but did not have multiple TDs in that game.